Guidelines for Snapshot Diff-based Replication

-- If a Hive replication schedule is created to replicate a database, ensure all the HDFS paths for the tables in that database are either snapshottable or under a snapshottable root.
+- If a Hive replication policy is created to replicate a database, ensure all the HDFS paths for the tables in that database are either snapshottable or under a snapshottable root.
 For example, if the database that is being replicated has external tables, all the external table HDFS data locations should be snapshottable too.
-Failing to do so will cause Replication Manager to fail to generate a diff report.
-Without a diff report, Replication Manager will not use snapshot diff.
+Failing to do so might cause the Replication Manager to fail to generate a diff report.
+Without a diff report, Replication Manager does not use snapshot diff.

 - After every replication, Replication Manager retains a snapshot on the source cluster.